-In 2022, we incurred capital expenditures of \$30.4 million driven by site purchases, site upgrades, including store remodels, car wash build-outs, EMV upgrades and rebranding of certain sites, including the sites acquired from 7-Eleven.
-We paid \$27.7 million in connection with the acquisition of assets from CSS and \$1.9 million in connection with the closing of sites acquired from 7-Eleven.
-We received \$13.3 million in proceeds primarily from the sale of sites in connection with our real estate rationalization effort.
+In 2023, we incurred capital expenditures of \$35 million driven by image upgrades funded primarily through incentives from our fuel suppliers, rebranding of certain sites, site upgrades, including store remodels and site purchases.
+We received \$6 million in proceeds primarily from the sale of sites in connection with our real estate rationalization effort.

-In 2021, we incurred capital expenditures of \$41.9 million driven by site upgrades, including store remodels, carwash build-outs, EMV upgrades and rebranding of certain sites, including the sites acquired from 7-Eleven.
-We received \$15.4 million in proceeds from the sales of assets, largely driven by our real estate rationalization effort.
-We paid \$273.0 million in connection with our acquisition of assets from 7-Eleven.
+In 2022, we incurred capital expenditures of \$30 million driven by site purchases, site upgrades, including store remodels, car wash build-outs, EMV upgrades and rebranding of certain sites, including the sites acquired from 7-Eleven.
+We paid \$28 million in connection with the acquisition of assets from CSS and \$2 million in connection with the closing of sites acquired from 7-Eleven.
+We received \$13 million in proceeds primarily from the sale of sites in connection with our real estate rationalization effort.